VictorKabata/DarajaMultiplatform/README.md

 To get started, you’ll need to create an account on the Daraja API portal to use the Daraja API.
 [How to get started with Daraja API](https://developer.safaricom.co.ke/Documentation).

 After successfully creating an account on the Daraja API portal and creating a new Daraja app, you’ll need to add your ___consumer key___, ___consumer secret___ and ___pass key___ obtained from the Daraja API portal to your project.

+## Features

+The SDK offers the following functionalities from the Daraja API:

+- [x] Authorization - Gives you a time bound access token to call allowed APIs.
+- [x] M-Pesa Express - Merchant initiated online payments.
+- [ ] Customer To Business (C2B)
+- [ ] Business To Customer (B2C) - Transact between an M-Pesa short code to a phone number registered on M-Pesa.
+- [x] Transaction Status - Check the status of a transaction.
+- [ ] Account Balanace - Enquire the balance on an M-Pesa BuyGoods (Till Number)
+- [ ] Reversal - Reverses an M-Pesa transaction.
+- [ ] Tax Remittance - This API enables businesses to remit tax to Kenya Revenue Authority (KRA).
+- [ ] Business Pay Bill - Pay bills directly from your business account to a pay bill number, or a paybill store.
+- [ ] Business Buy Goods - Pay for goods and services directly from your business account to a till number or merchant store number.

 ## Usage